-In the interest of retention, and student success in completing the program, the program must be completed in three years of enrollment into the Radiologic Technology program.
-To be accepted into the program, students must meet criteria for the Allied Health and Nursing programs as outlined in the college catalog and Allied Health and Nursing programs application, and College entrance requirements, at the time RA courses begin.
+In the interest of retention and student success in completing the program the program must be completed in three years of enrollment into the Radiologic Technology program.
+To be accepted into the program, students must meet criteria for the Allied Health and Nursing programs as outlined in the college catalog and Allied Health and Nursing programs application and College entrance requirements at the time RA courses begin.
 This means that you may re-enter only once.
 Enrollment in the program is defined as those in the program by the drop date of the first semester of the radiologic technology program.

-If a student must drop due to a D or F grade in any required course, DURING the first semester of the program, the student must resubmit an application for Allied Health and Nursing Programs.
+If a student must drop due to a D or F grade in any required course, DURING the first semester of the program, the student may be required to resubmit an application for Allied Health and Nursing Programs.
 This does not guarantee placement in the program.
 The student will be under the handbook of the class they enter.

 If a student earns a D or F in any required course, after the first semester of the program, the student must write a written statement to the Program Director, asking to return.
 If approved, the student will return in the semester the failed course was taught.
-If more than one semester of clinic has passed, the student may be required to take a Special Topics course the semester and/or scheduled labs, before re-entering to refresh clinical and didactic competency.
+If more than one semester of clinic has passed, the student may be required to take a Special Topics course or scheduled labs before re-entering to refresh clinical and didactic competency.
+If the clinical course was not failed, the student will be required to take the Special Topics course during the repeated semester to maintain clinical competency.
 Return is not guaranteed.
 The student will be under the handbook of the class entered.

 If a student voluntarily withdraws from the radiologic technology program, (s)he may request to return or reapply according to the above paragraphs, depending on the semester withdrawn.
-Revised & added 8/2017 Reviewed 8/2021

-If the student takes a required non-RA course prior to the semester scheduled, and fails, (s)he will be able to continue with the Program Director's permission and the course is not a pre-requisite for a course in the next semester.
-All courses within the curriculum must be successfully completed with a grade of C or higher, therefore even support courses taken before acceptance into the program, would have to be repeated.
-(8/2018) Reviewed 8/2021
+If the student takes a required non-RA course prior to the semester scheduled, and fails, (s)he will be able to continue with the Program Director's permission if the course is not a pre-requisite for a course in the next semester.
+All courses within the curriculum must be successfully completed with a grade of C or higher, therefore even support courses taken before acceptance into the program, would have to be repeated if not passed with a C or better.